marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/What's a VPC.md

 10.0.0.0/16 | local

 Multiple subnets can be associated with the same route table.
 However, you can only associate a subnet with one route table.

+**Lab 1:**

+- Login to your AWS account
+- Go to VPC Services and on the left panel, click on *Your VPCs*
+- Click on *Create VPC* and give it a name (i.e. VPC-"Your Initials") and a /16 CIDR block (i.e. 10.10.0.0/16), then leave the rest as default and click *Create VPC*
+- Go back to the *Your VPCs* tab and check that your VPC has been created